Sony WH1000XM2 Wireless Noise-Cancelling Headphones

 Even though you most likely will not get a full 30 hours of playback, 27 continuous hours is still pretty impressive.
 (Especially considering the level of noise-cancellation these have to offer.)
 One full charge will take about 4 full, uninterrupted hours using the included micro USB cable.

 The wireless connectivity range is also above average.
 When using Bluetooth 4.1 you can wander about 60 – 65 feet away from your paired device until the signal starts to break up.
-Not many wireless headphones can make similar claims, but these have been tested and proven able to maintain a lengthy, reliable connection.
+Not many wireless headphones can make similar claims, but these have been tested and proven ability to maintain a lengthy, reliable connection.

 Quick Charge – Bonus Playback Time